My patients come for support with the following:

 We experience anxiety as a heightened lack of control.
 This can make us feel uneasy, distressed or frightened.
 Unwanted, irrational and/or repetitive thoughts are a hallmark of anxiety.
 These thoughts may stand alone or lead to uncontrollable behavior.
 Intense anxiety can be experienced as terror that strikes unexpectedly.
 These panic or “anxiety” attacks can cause chest pain or pressure, rapid heartbeat, sweating, and feelings of being disconnected, going crazy or dying.

-Addiction is at play when an activity that, although optional and pleasurable at first, with continued use or action over time, becomes required and necessary to maintain.
-Often with diminishing returns, this kind of behavior leads to growing levels of interference with a person’s life responsibilities and self-care.
-Common addictions include: sex, alcohol, drugs, eating, work, shopping and gambling.
-Though the focus may be distinct, issues of shame, guilt and often a chronic sense of unworthiness come to underlie all addictive behavior, as it worsens.
+We can engage in behavior, that although optional and pleasurable at first, over time becomes required and necessary to maintain enjoyment.
+Often with diminishing returns, this kind of behavior can lead to growing levels of interference in our lives.
+We can become addicted to alcohol, work, sex and even other people.
+Though the focus may be different, issues of shame or guilt and often a sense of unworthiness comes to underlie all addictive behavior, as it worsens.

-How do we live truly well as human beings?
+How do we live well as human beings?
 What goes into the experience of being satisfied and fulfilled with who we are and the choices we make?
 How do we bring about those things in life that actually matter to us?
-These questions are, perhaps, the most relevant ones we have.
-We do not often know how to answer them or we seek results from sources outside ourselves.
-Beginning to inquire is exciting and can forward our lives in new directions.
+These questions might be the deepest ones we have, and we often don’t know how to answer them.
+Being curious about how to thrive is enlivening and can point us in new and unforeseen directions.